Anthem Medicare Advantage Review

 - People who need drug coverage too: Many Anthem plans come with drug coverage already included.

-- Dual eligibles: Anthem has plans that cater to people who qualify for both Medicare and Medicaid.
+- Dual eligible: Anthem has plans that cater to people who qualify for both Medicare and Medicaid.

 Anthem Medicare Advantage coverage